jssoyoung/Note-Taker/README.md

 Here is the link to the github for this project: https://github.com/jssoyoung/Note-Taker

+Here is the link to the deployed : https://morning-reef-32833.herokuapp.com/

 Here is a screenshot of this project: ![Portfolio](/public/Assets/Images/screenshot.png)

 ## Installation